open-source-archive/pathmux/CONTRIBUTING.md

 ### Important

 Thanks a lot for your interest in pathmux.
-Before contributing to it, please consider the following: pathmux is a fork of httptreemux.
-Httptreemux is a great and widely known library, and pathmux is only a subset of its functionality.
-This means that there is a pretty good chance that more users could benefit from your improvements, if you contributed them to httptreemux, and ported back to pathmux from there, or the other way aorund.
-E.g. in cases when you found a way to improve the performance of the tree lookup.
-Anyhow you decide, your contributions are very welcome.
+Before contributing to it, please consider that pathmux is a fork of httptreemux.
+[Httptreemux](https://github.com/dimfeld/httptreemux) is a great and widely known library.
+Pathmux is only a subset of its functionality.

 ### Ways to contribute